otacke/h5p-todo/README.md

 4) write h5p.json and content.json
 5) Return the new file.

+### DragNBar/DragNDrop/DragNResize replacement
+There are the DragNBar/DragNDrop/DragNResize libraries that are used in the editor of Course Presentation, Interactive Videos and others.
+They offer quite some functionality like the toolbar buttons linked to H5P libraries, the context menu, the resize&dragging functionality.
+However, they are also still relying on jQuery, they are not documented, they could be refactored and some more features would be nice: e.g. grouping of and rotation of elements, callbacks
+Might be time for a re-write.

 ### DONE Content checker (H5P Caretaker)
 <strike>Tool to check H5P contents for missing mandatory fields, metadata, etc.</strike>